charlie-818/Vaulto-Swap/docs/getting-started/faq.md

 - **Network gas fees** for blockchain transactions
 - **CoW Protocol fees** (typically very low)
 - **Price impact** depends on trade size and liquidity

-### Why do I need to enable "regulated assets"?
-Tokenized stocks are regulated financial instruments.
-The compliance toggle ensures users understand they're trading securities and are legally eligible to do so in their jurisdiction.

 ### Can I trade on mobile?
 Yes!
 Vaulto Swap is fully responsive and mobile-optimized.
 Use WalletConnect to connect your mobile wallet and trade directly from your phone.